wechaty/docusaurus/jekyll/_posts/2021-05-12-gsod-2021-volunteering-proposal.md

 Huan

-* I’d like to prefer to be contacted primary by my email zixia@zixia.net, and the secondary channel on WeChat (ID: 918999).
+* I’d like to prefer to be contacted primarily by my email zixia@zixia.net and the secondary channel on WeChat (ID: 918999).

 ### Project Budget